Professor John F Morton

 Pastoralism Policy and Governance in East Africa: John is part of a network funded by the Global Challenges Research Fund, alongside various departments in Makerere University and other stakeholders in Uganda and Rwanda, to identify researchable issues in the development and governance of pastoralism.

 CIRCLE (Climate Impacts Research Capacity and Leadership Enhancement) Programme.
-The programme, funded by the UK's Department for International Development (DFID) and managed by the Association of Commonwealth Universities and the African Academy of Sciences, developed the skills and research output of early career African researchers in the field of climate change and its impacts, through a unique programme of exchanges between African institutions.
+The programme, funded by the UK's Foreign, Commonwealth and Development Office (FCDO) and managed by the Association of Commonwealth Universities and the African Academy of Sciences, developed the skills and research output of early career African researchers in the field of climate change and its impacts, through a unique programme of exchanges between African institutions.
 It also worked with institutions to develop a coordinated and strategic approach to supporting early career researchers.
 John led CIRCLE’s Quality Support Component, identifying and providing, from NRI staff and from partners in UK and around the world, international specialists to work with CIRCLE Fellows, their mentors and supervisors, on research planning and dissemination.
 John himself worked as a specialist adviser with nine CIRCLE Fellows researching the impacts of climate change on agriculture and rural livelihoods from Ethiopia, Ghana, Kenya, Nigeria, South Africa, Sudan and Zimbabwe.

 Study of the Beef Value Chain in eSwatini (Swaziland); John worked as a social sector specialist on this interdisciplinary study, researching smallholder objectives in cattle production, land tenure, labour and living conditions, gender and food security.